 IR35 – What it means for Clients

 The Off-Payroll Rules/IR35 is not new tax legislation.
 Rules have been in place since 2000.
-However, changes to these rules were implemented in the Public Sector in 2017 and are due to be rolled out to the Private Sector from 6th April 2020.
+However, changes to these rules were implemented in the Public Sector in 2017 and were rolled out to the Private Sector on 6th April 2020.

 The original rules sought to prevent contracting from being used as a vehicle for tax avoidance by those whose role would otherwise be a normal employment role at the client organisation.
 For most of its history, the legislation has allowed the Personal Service Company (PSC) or umbrella company of the contractor to determine his or her IR35 status and pay the required taxes to HMRC.